kkadry/kkadry.github.io/_pages/about.md

 {% include base_path %}

-I am a fourth-year PhD student in Medical Engineering and Medical Physics at the Harvard-MIT Program in Health Sciences and Technology, advised by [Elazer Edelman](https://en.wikipedia.org/wiki/Elazer_R._Edelman) and [Farhad Nezami](https://nezamilab.bwh.harvard.edu/).
+I am a fourth-year PhD student in Medical Engineering and Medical Physics at the Harvard-MIT Program in Health Sciences and Technology, specializing in computer science.
+I am advised by [Elazer Edelman](https://en.wikipedia.org/wiki/Elazer_R._Edelman) and [Farhad Nezami](https://nezamilab.bwh.harvard.edu/).
 I have a M.Sc in Bioengineering from [EPFL](https://www.epfl.ch/schools/sv/) and a dual bachelor's degree in Mechanical Engineering and Physics from the [American University in Cairo](https://www.aucegypt.edu/).

+## Research Interests
-I am interested in integrating **generative models of 3D anatomic shape** with **computational simulators of medical devices** to understand how anatomic form impacts interventional outcomes.
-More specifically I focus on equipping diffusion models with **geometric** and **topological** control mechanisms to edit **patient-specific anatomy** and create **digital siblings**.
-Simulating both patient and sibling enables clinical researchers and device designers to find **counterfactual shape features** that causally influence simulated device outcomes, leading to **safer and more effective** medical devices.
+My work focuses on developing **controllable generative models of 3D anatomic shape** that are compatible with **computational simulators of medical device interventions** to understand how anatomic form impacts interventional outcomes.
+More specifically I develop conditioning and guidance methods that impose **morphological**, **skeletal**, and **topological**  constraints on anatomic diffusion models, enabling the following applications:

+- **Simulation-based counterfactuals with digital siblings**: When simulating device interventions on patient-specific digital twins, it is difficult to determine when any specific anatomic feature causally influences device outcomes.
+We propose to controllably edit patient-specific anatomy to create **digital siblings** that exhibit subtle differences from their original digital twin.
+Simulating both patient and sibling enables clinical researchers and device designers to find **counterfactual shape features** that causally influence simulated device outcomes, leading to **safer and more effective** medical devices, as well as **novel scientific insights**.
+- **Augmenting in-silico trial cohorts with rare anatomies**: Digital twin datasets are often imbalanced in terms of anatomic features, where the sickest and most problematic patients are underrepresented.
+We propose to leverage anatomic diffusion models to controllably augment virtual cohorts with **rare anatomic shapes**, enabling in-silico device trials for **diverse patient populations**, and enhancing the computational evaluation of medical devices.

 <style type="text/css">